adamtuliper/Unity-OrksWithForks/README.md

 1. Right click on the coin in the Hierarchy and choose "Select Prefab".
 This coin is a prefab, that's why it is blue in the Hierarchy window.
 This is an instance of a shared object in your project folder.
 If you change the shared object, you'll change every instance of that coin.

 1. In the Project Window, ensure the coin is highlighted.
-Note - we're talking about the project window note not the Hierarchy window.
+Note - we're talking about the project window, not the Hierarchy window.
 Click the Add Component button and type in Circle.

     ![Add Circle Collider](/Images/AddCircleCollider.PNG "Add Circle Collider")

-1. On the newly added component, check off IsTrigger.
-This will turn it from an immoveable object to something you can run through (ie - pick up)
+1. On the newly added component, check the box for "Is Trigger".
+This will turn it from an immovable object to something you can run through (ie - pick up)

     ![Check Off IsTrigger](/Images/IsTrigger.PNG "Check Off IsTrigger")